hellbox/srob-migration/content/reviews/journey-to-prison-island.md

 name = "Journey to prison island" title = "Journey to prison island" dek = "Mayumi is a woman in love.
 Mayumi is a married woman in love.
 Mayumi is a married woman in love with a 17 year-old boy.
-The more she confesses, the more you have to listen." facebookauto = "Are forbidden love stories the only kind of love story that matters?
+The more she confesses, the more you have to listen." type = "Review"facebookauto = "Are forbidden love stories the only kind of love story that matters?
 What if the love story is about a 41 year-old woman who seduces a 17 year-old boy?" twitterauto = "A librarian falls for a much younger man\u2014a boy, if we're being honest\u2014in Mayumi and the Sea of Happiness." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/mayumi-and-the-sea-of-happiness.md"]